jeroenhendricksen/habpanel-spotify-playlister/README.md

 # Spotify Playlists for OpenHAB Habpanel

 Note: This is a simplified version of the plugin, tailored to my personal needs.
-Credits go to [gytisgreitai](https://github.com/gytisgreitai) from which I forked [the original repository](https://github.com/gytisgreitai/habpanel-spotify-playlister).
+Credits go to [gytisgreitai](https://github.com/gytisgreitai), from which I forked [this repository](https://github.com/gytisgreitai/habpanel-spotify-playlister).

 ![](https://github.com/jeroenhendricksen/habpanel-spotify-playlister/raw/master/media/playlister.png)

 - Shows your Spotify playlists (max 50)
-- Allows to play selected item on your configured player
+- Allows to send the selected playlist to an item for further processing

 ## Requirements

 - A valid Spotify Access token, exposed via an OpenHAB item (eg. `Spotify_AccessToken`).
 Make sure it is always available and updated whenever needed.
-This is a requirement, but outside the scope of this plugin.
+This is a requirement for this plugin, but outside the scope of this plugin.
 - Configured items from binding: `accessToken` and `devicePlayer`, eg:

       String Spotify_AccessToken "Spotify accesstoken"